-Bonner Center for Service Learning and Civic Engagement
+Center for Community Engagement

-The Bonner Center builds partnerships between Carson-Newman University and local community agencies and nonprofit organizations by sharing knowledge and resources, hosting campus events, recruiting volunteers, and encouraging political participation among student, faculty, and staff.
-The Bonner Center also offers several scholarship opportunities: Bonner Scholars Program, Faith & Justice Scholars Program, Community Connections, Service Corps, and Eagles Engage.
-A part of a national network of schools partnered with the Bonner Foundation in Princeton, New Jersey, the Carson-Newman Bonner Center embodies six common commitments: Diversity, Civic Engagement, Social Justice, Spiritual Exploration, Community Building, and International Perspective.
-Up-to-date application and admissions information for Bonner Center scholarships can be found at www.cn.edu/bonner.
+The Center for Community Engagement builds partnerships between the University and local community agencies and nonprofits by sharing knowledge and resources, supporting faculty service learning programming, hosting campus events, recruiting volunteers, and encouraging political participation among students, faculty, and staff.
+The CCE also offers several scholarship opportunities: Bonner Scholars Program, Faith and Justice Scholars Program, Community Connections, Service Corps, and Eagle Engage.
+With support from the Bonner Foundation (Princeton, New Jersey) and the CCDA (Christian Community Development Association), the CCE helps fulfill Carson-Newman's mission by empowering students to become active members of their communities, mindful servant-leaders, and dedicated agents of social change.
+Contact the Director of the CCE for more information.